 Of course, you could always get your vehicle to a workshop and let the professionals handle the A/C installation.
 Nonetheless, if you want to cut down unnecessary expense and take care of everything on your own, pick a model with a straightforward installation.
 Take into account the machine weight, the wiring along with the part availability.
 It’s not too hard to install an A/C unit but this is a long-term investment so make sure that you are able to repair and maintain it.
 The manufacturer post-purchase terms and policies are also something you should keep in mind in case of unit failure.

-Rooftop, Portable and Under Bench are popular A/C types that you could run into while looking for a new air conditioner unit.
+Rooftop, Portable and Under Bench are popular A/C types that you could run into while looking for the best RV AC units.
 They each have different advantages and disadvantages that make them suitable for different settings.
 Rooftop models are located on the top of your RV which let you save some room in the vehicle interior.
 However, these units also increase the vehicle total height and create additional drag though modern designs are able to reduce these issues somewhat.
 The next A/C type is Portable which utilizes hoses to ventilate the hot air between the room and the unit.
 Models in the category take up a lot of space and not exactly energy efficient.
 Finally, Under Bench A/C units are fitted under a bench or inside a component.
 These units are a good choice for vehicles with lots of built-in devices and have to park in tight spaces.

 If you intend to travel on your RV through the year, A/C units with a heat pump should serve you well.
 These excellent machines let you stay cool when the temperature is high and keep you warm during the colder months of the year.
 However, the heat pump is often not an add-on feature, you must buy it as a full unit so the price could get high.
 In most of the case, it could cost you more than 600$ in order to secure a quality A/C unit with a built-in heat pump.